MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Why did 10,000 licenses for Power Automate show up in my Office 365 tenant?

 Any person can try out Power Automate for free.
 These licenses represent the available capacity for new Power Automate users in your tenant.
-There's no charge for these licenses.
+There isn't a charge for these licenses.

 If at least one user in your tenant has signed up for a **Microsoft Power Automate Free** license, you'll see 10,000 licenses (minus any assigned) under **Billing** > **Licenses** for your organization.